 The fourth “A” - Awareness

 As it becomes clearer that anxiety, in all its shapes and sizes, is present in your life you will also recognise that it has been running much of your life, which is why you have struggled for so long.
 Do not blame yourself though, it is very common not to have realised it because as an anxiety sufferer you have been stuck in the circular anxiety pattern that the discomfort it produced was felt to be familiar and comfortable.
-This is a normal; the subconscious attaches itself to the familiar but, now and maybe for the first time in your life, by becoming aware of its power over you, the beginning of a cathartic experience can occur.
+This is a normal; the subconscious attaches itself to the familiar but, now and maybe for the first time in your life, by becoming aware of its power over you, the beginning of a cathartic experience can occur, you have the potential of living a life for yourself, rather than for your anxiety.

 Awareness is also the state of being fully present.
 When we focus on something we can be fully open to the experience.
 Awareness is not a natural state we humans are used to, particularly when about 90% of our waking life, we are in usually being run by our subconscious.
 So with effort, being focused on your goal of dealing with your anxiety will allow you to recognise the triggers that nudge and prods you.